 What to Expect After PRP treatment

 Since PRP therapy isn’t surgery, there’s very little downtime required afterward.
-Your scalp might be tender and swollen for a few days after the treatment but you’ll most likely be able to go to work or do other regular activities.
-If you feel any discomfort, take Tylenol rather than ibuprofen or aspirin, during those first few days.
+Your scalp might be tender and swollen for a few days after the treatment, but you’ll most likely be able to go to work or do other regular activities.
+If you feel any discomfort, take Tylenol rather than ibuprofen or aspirin during those first few days.
 NSAIDs like aspirin can thin the blood and potentially affect your results.

 It can take some time before you see a noticeable improvement in your hair loss after PRP therapy.
 Individual results will vary but you can generally expect to notice an improvement within three to six months after your first treatment.